 The Parliament of Poets: An Epic Poem

 Hardcover.
 ISBN: 9780982677889.
 Preface, Introduction, "A Prefatory Ode."
 Earthrise Press, November 2012.
 294 pages. $23.95.
-Free shipping in the USA, UK, and Australia, processed within 24 hours.
+Free shipping in the USA, UK, and Australia.
 Delivery usually in about 5 - 10 days depending on the local mail service.
-Printed also in Milton Keynes, UK, and Scoresby, Australia.
+Printed in the USA, Milton Keynes, UK, and Scoresby, Australia.
 In Europe and the UK, the VAT is added at checkout.
 The exchange rate is handled by your credit card company.
 Or use Order Books Worldwide.
-DRM-free eBook $18.95.
+DRM-free eBooks. ePub, Mobi, or PDF $18.95.

 Download a free PDF of Book I > Here

 Thirty years in the making, The Parliament of Poets: An Epic Poem takes place partly on the moon, at the Apollo 11 landing site, the Sea of Tranquility, a Journey toward healing the psyche of the planet.

 In a world of Quantum science, Apollo, the Greek god of poetry, calls all the poets of the nations, ancient and modern, East and West, to assemble on the moon to consult on the meaning of modernity.
 The Parliament of Poets sends the Persona, the Poet of the Moon, on a Journey to the seven continents to learn from all of the spiritual and wisdom traditions of humankind.
 On Earth and on the moon, the poets teach him a new global, universal vision of life.